exercism/v3/languages/csharp/exercises/concept/classes/.docs/introduction.md

 var yourCar = new Car();
 ```

-Fields have a type and a name (defined in camelCase) and can be defined anywhere in a class:
+Fields have a type and a name (defined in camelCase) and can be defined anywhere in a class (defined in PascalCase):

 ```csharp
 class Car